WebOrigami/docs/src/content/framework/intro7.md

 {{ svg framework-intro/src/team.yaml }}
 </figure>

 In Origami, a graph like this is a first-class data type that can be passed to Origami expressions or JavaScript functions.
-A graph can be an in-memory object, a folder tree, data in a file, dynamically-generated data, and other forms.
-(If you're interested, you can read more about the different [graph variants](/core/variants.html) supported by Origami.)

 <span class="tutorialStep"></span> Add a new `greetings` formula to the end of `+stuff.yaml`: